leanTrin/ChatBot/README.md

 - [ ] json data structure

 # Bugs
-- -Xlint warning when compiling
+- -Xlint warning when compiling (SOLVED)
+		-  [static] static method should be qualified by type name, FileManager, instead of by an expression

 # TODO